gchq/Palisade-services/audit-service/README.md

 *The token value come from the headers of the Kafka message that the service receives.
 This links the audit message to the original request that was made.

-If an error has occurred during a request/read then an AuditErrorMessage will be consumed from the `error` Kafka topic.
-This type of message can be sent from any of the Palisade services
+If an error has occurred at any stage during either the request or read phases then an AuditErrorMessage will be added to the `error` Kafka topic by the service that encountered the issue.
-(e.g user-service or policy-service).
+This type of message can be sent from any of the Palisade services (e.g User Service or Policy Service).
+This message will then be read by the Audit Service and passed onto the local Audit Service implementation to allow the details of the error to be logged.

+If the message on the `error` topic cannot be deserialised by the Audit Service then a file, containing the message, will be created and added to the local file system.
+This value is configured within the application yaml files and can be set to different values depending on the profile that is used when starting the Audit Service.
+Any files that are created will have the same template for the file name, `Error-Timestamp`.

-If the request/read was successful then an AuditSuccessMessage will be consumed from the `success` Kafka topic.
-This type of message can only be sent from either the `filtered-resource-service` or the `data-service`.
+If the request or read was successful then an AuditSuccessMessage will be added to the `success` Kafka topic by the service that created the success message.
+This type of message can only be sent from either the Filtered Resource Service (the end of the request phase), or the Data Service (the end of the read phase).
+This message will then be read by the Audit Service and passed onto the local Audit Service implementation to allow the details of the error to be logged.

+If the message on the `success` topic cannot be deserialised by the Audit Service then a file, containing the message, will be created and added to the local file system.
+This value is configured within the application yaml files and can be set to different values depending on the profile that is used when starting the Audit Service.
+Any files that are created will have the same template for the file name, `Success-Timestamp`.

 ## Kafka Interface